Session 9/15Page 6/10 Insecure ambivalent attachment behaviour

 Insecure ambivalent attachment behaviour

-If a baby or young child experiences caregivers who are very unpredictable, who often punish or scold, are kind in the next moment and show many strong positive and negative emotions, the child may develop an ambivalent attachment strategy.
+If a child experiences caregivers who are very unpredictable, who often punish or scold and then act kind in the next moment, and who show many strong positive and negative emotions, the child may develop an ambivalent attachment strategy.
 The child is trapped between looking for care and at the same time being very afraid of the unpredictable caregiver.
 This pattern is often seen in children if the first caregivers experienced very severe losses of important caregivers in their own upbringing, if there is often conflicts or violence between caregivers, or if the caregiver is mentally ill.

-In all these cases the caregiver behaviour is unpredictable to the child.
+In all these cases the caregiver behaviour is unpredictable an creates fear in the child.

-- The baby will cling to the caregiver all the time, and be dissatisfied and difficult to soothe.
+- The child will cling to the caregiver all the time, and be dissatisfied and difficult to soothe.

 – It will not be secure enough to start playing, and it will be obsessed with fear of separation

 – It will try to control the caregiver and take charge.

 - Older children will be very nervous about what others may do or think, in a negative way (“they don’t like me”, “you are angry with me”).

 - One moment the child will try to control others or try to parent other children in a controlling way.
 The next moment the child may complain a lot about being ill, being misunderstood, or not being liked by anyone.
 It will try to change all your decisions or constantly try to negotiate any conditions.

 - It will not have calm friendships with many peers, but it will try to monopolise a single friendship (“Only you are my friend, if you talk to others you will have betrayed me”).